ttltrk/TTT/PY/PACKAGES/BIG_DATA/BIG_DATA.md

     - Count >> Return the number of elements in the RDD
     - Take >> Return an array with the first n elements of the RDD

+- Basic Transformations:
+      - Filter
+      - Map
+      - FlatMap

+- RDD.filter()
+        - Applies a function to each element and returns element that evaluate to true

+- RDD.map()
+        - Transforms each element and preserves # of elements, very similar idea to pandas .apply()

+- RDD.flatMap()
+          - Transforms each element into 0-N elements and changes # of elements

+- Often RDDs will be holding their values in tuples
+  - (key,value)
+- This offers better partitioning of data and leads to functionality based on reduction

+- Reduce() >> an action that will aggregate RDD elements using a function that returns a single element
+- ReduceByKey() >> An action that will aggregate Pair RDD elements using a function that returns a Pair RDD

+- these ideas are similar to a Group by operation

 [^^^](#BIG_DATA)

 ---